chiragmatkar/chat_api_graphql/README.md

 }
 ```

-Sudscription will listen and flush the data
+Subscription will listen and flush the data

+## Deploy on Heroku